-Goals are a powerful and meaningful tool that begin as a vision, a dream or an idea.
-A verbalized goal and knowing your why for that goal, helps keep you accountable.
-Then, when you have a clear goal – like earning your skydiving license – it helps you achieve your mission.
+Goals are a powerful and meaningful tool that begins as a vision, a dream, or an idea.
+A verbalized goal and knowing your ‘why’ for that goal, helps keep you accountable.
+Then, when you have a clear goal – like getting certified in skydiving – it helps you achieve your mission.
 According to Positive Psychology:

 We all know that setting goals is important, but we often don’t realize how important they are as we continue to move through life.
 Setting new goals helps trigger new behaviors, helps guides your focus and helps you sustain that momentum in life.
 Goals help align your focus and promote a sense of self-mastery.

 Oh my friend, you landed (pun intended) on the right spot!
 Many people do not realize that skydiving is not only an incredible hobby, it is also a sport and a profession.
 If you’re like us and watched dozens of YouTube videos on skydiving or those squirrel suits (aka wingsuits) – those skydivers were once like YOU!
 Yes, that’s right!
 They had a dream, put in the work, and made it happen and YOU can too!
 There is an amazing world of people and adventure waiting for you as there’s so much more beyond the A-license!